 Humans are social creatures, and our sense of meaning is often tied to the connections we have with others.
 However, finding the right balance between connectedness and isolation can be tricky.
 Too much isolation can lead to feelings of loneliness and alienation, while too much socializing without time for self-reflection can cause us to lose touch with ourselves.

 During an existential crisis, this balance often comes into question.
 Maybe you’ve experienced a breakup or lost a close friend, and you’re feeling disconnected from others.
 Or perhaps you’ve been so focused on your relationships that you’ve lost a sense of your own identity.
-Therapy can help you explore these dynamics and find a healthy balance between being connected to others and staying true to yourself.
+Therapy in Hermosa Beach can help you explore these dynamics and find a healthy balance between being connected to others and staying true to yourself.

 Another central theme of an existential crisis is the freedom to make choices—and the responsibility that comes with that freedom.
 It can feel liberating to realize that you’re in control of your life, but it can also be paralyzing.
 The fear of making the “wrong” choice can lead to indecision or anxiety.
 And the realization that our choices shape our existence can provoke deep self-doubt.